-Anyone else finding their spirit pummelled by the relentless, pervasive onslaught of superficiality, lack of authenticity, banality and emptiness of contemporary culture?
+Anyone else finding their spirit pummelled by the relentless superficiality and emptiness of contemporary culture?

 I thought as much!

-I really wanted... actually needed... to do something very pure and truthful to counteract all of that barrenness.
+I really wanted to do something very pure and truthful to counteract all of that barrenness.
 I needed to create an antidote for nothingness.
-I needed something alive!
-Something to nourish the soul.
-You know, the thing that art is SUPPOSED to do!
+Something real.

 Fortunately, I had the good luck to meet this fascinating Romanian woman, Amalia, in the south of France.
 A very smart, very humble person... she just radiated authenticity, decency and a very genuine, honest kind of beauty.
 But Amalia has a certain gravitas to her, too.
 An earthiness and strength that only comes as the result of real life experience and perseverance... all of the joy and heartbreak, triumphs and disappointments that define each of our lives.
 And she carried it all with grace, dignity, humility, charm and a delightful, insightful humour.
 Very much that essence of humanity and the human spirit.